wragge/hansard-language/data/words/crisis-hofreps-1970/contexts.md

 * I am very disappointed that people should try to use the anguish and despair of people involved in this **crisis** purely for political purposes.

 * I do not seek to canvass this matter at this stage, but I consider that had the Commonwealth given 18-year-olds the right to vote as promised or indicated some time ago this **crisis** could have been avoided.

+* But a pessimistic view was put by Emeritus Professor T. G. Hunter, until recently Professor of Chemical Engineering at Sydney University, at the Australian Institute of Political Science Spring Forum 'The **Crisis** in Wool' held at Goulburn in October 1970.

 * He said:
 I intend to speak in particular about the beef situation because the beef industry in Australia is in a state of absolute **crisis**, as is the wool industry to a certain extent.